 Diamonds shine more brilliantly than Swarovski crystals.
 Diamond has a refractive index of 2.42, while Swarovski has a refractive index of 1.7.
 In gemology, the term "brilliance" refers to light reflection.
-The cut of a diamond influences its brilliance in the same way that the cut influences sparkle.
+The higher the refractive index, the more light is reflected.

 The Mohs scale of mineral hardness is a list that ranks minerals based on their scratch resistance.
 The higher the number, the harder the mineral.
 A diamond is ranked at 10, making it the hardest naturally-occurring substance.
 Swarovski crystals are not as hard as diamonds; they're ranked 6.5 to 7 on the Mohs scale.

 The price of Swarovski crystals varies depending on the type, size, and color of the stone.
 The prices can range from a few dollars to several hundred dollars.
 On the other hand, diamonds are much more expensive than Swarovski crystals.
 The price of a diamond depends on its carat weight, color, clarity, and cut.

 Diamonds and Swarovski crystals are two beautiful gemstones that offer unique qualities.
 Diamonds are harder, more valuable, and reflect more light than Swarovski crystals.
 Diamond prices depend on its carat weight, color, clarity, and cut.
 In contrast, Swarovski crystals come in a variety of colors with a refractive index of 1.7 and cost much less than diamonds.
 Depending on what look you are aiming for, both gemstones can be stunning options to add sparkle and brilliance to any jewelry design.
 So the next time you shop for a piece of jewelry, remember the differences between diamonds and Swarovski crystals!